Program TypeMajor, Minor

-Mary’s accounting program offers an accelerated curriculum infused with Christian, Catholic, and Benedictine values that enables you to begin an MBA-accountancy program and prepare for the Certified Public Accountant (CPA) exam in less time than traditional programs at other universities.
+Mary’s accounting program offers an accelerated curriculum infused with Christian, Catholic, and Benedictine values that enables you to begin a business master’s degree and prepare for the Certified Public Accountant (CPA) exam in less time than traditional programs at other universities.

 - Graduate in 3.5 years.

-Graduate with a bachelor's degree in accounting in three and a half years – and then begin the MBA.
+Graduate with a bachelor's degree in accounting in three and a half years – and then begin an MBA.

 - Prepare for certification as a CPA.